VowpalWabbit/vowpal_wabbit/demo/movielens/README.md

 ### How it works ###

 If you have two namespaces `a` and `b`, instead of the full interaction design enabled by specifying `-q ab`, you can have a rank-k interaction design by specifying `--lrq abk`.
-Additionally specifying `--lrqdropout` trains with dropout which tends to work better.
+Additionally specifying `--lrqdropout` trains with dropout which sometimes works better.
 When using dropout the best performing rank tends to be about twice as big as without dropout.
-When *not* using dropout you might find a bit of `--l2` regularization improves generalization.
+You might find a bit of `--l2` regularization improves generalization.

 ### Demo Instructions ###
 - `make shootout`: eventually produces three results indicating test MAE (mean absolute error) on movielens-1M for